Context-Specific Causal Discovery for Categorical Data Using Staged Trees: REAL WORLD EXAMPLES

-We next illustrate the use of staged trees to uncover causal relationships using data from the 2014 survey ``\textit{Aspects on everyday life}" collected by ISTAT (the Italian National Institute of Statistics) \citep{ISTAT}.
+We illustrate the use of staged trees to uncover causal relationships using data from the 2014 survey ``\textit{Aspects on everyday life}" collected by ISTAT (the Italian National Institute of Statistics)~\citep{ISTAT}.
 The survey collects information from the Italian population on a variety of aspects of their daily lives.
-For the purpose of this analysis we consider five of the many questions asked in the survey: do you practice sports regularly?
+For the purpose of this analysis, we consider five of the many questions asked in the survey: do you practice sports regularly?
 (S = yes/no); do you have friends you can count on?
-(F = yes/no); do you believe in people?
-(B = yes/no); do you feel your neighborhood is degraded (D = yes/no); do you watch TV?
-(T = yes/no).
-Instances with a missing answer were dropped, resulting in 35870 answers to the survey.
+(F = yes/no); do you trust people?
+(P = yes/no); are you satisfied with the environment situation of the area you live in?
+(E = yes/no, grouped from the original four levels); do you watch TV?
+(T = yes/no, grouped from the original three levels).
+Instances with missing answers were dropped, resulting in 35870 answers to the survey.

-For each of the possible variable orderings (120 in total), a staged tree is learned with a backward hill-climbing algorithm optimizing the BIC score.
-In Figure \ref{fig:bics} the BIC of the best model for each order is reported.
-There are six models having the same BIC and belonging to the same equivalence class.
-Therefore in the data there is no information to favour one of these orders over the others.

-For each BIC-minimizing staged tree, we construct a DAG representation of the tree using the methodology of \citet{Varando2021}: an edge between two variables represents the presence of (non-)symmetric dependence and the lack of an edge is interpreted as a symmetric conditional independence statement (as in standard DAG models).
-It can be shown that for all six orders the resulting DAG is complete.
-Given these six DAGs we then construct a partial DAG (PDAG) as follows: if in all six DAGs two variables are connected by an edge according to the same direction, the PDAG has that directed edge; otherwise, two variables are joined by an undirected edge.
-The resulting PDAG is reported in Figure \ref{fig:pcdag} (left).

-From the PDAG in Figure \ref{fig:pcdag} (left) we can deduce that there is a dependence between whether an individual practice sports (S), has friends to count on (F), and believes in others (B), but no causal statements about them can be made.
-The PDAG includes three edges into the vertex D. Therefore the data supports the hypothesis that S, F and B have a causal effect on whether an individual feels their neighborhood is degraded.
-Similarly, all previous variables have a causal effect on whether an individual watches TV.
-Although the PDAG tells us that such causal effects exist, it does not report the specific form of non-symmetric dependence they entertain.
+We learn the staged structure and the variable ordering with the BHC algorithm coupled with the dynamical programming approach discussed in Section~\ref{sec:methods}.
+The resulting tree is depicted in Figure~\ref{fig:staged3} where we can observe that the stages structure for the first three variables is equivalent to the conditional independence statement $S \independent E | F$.

+Using Proposition~\ref{prop:equivalence} and from the Markov equivalence class of the minimal DAG, and in particular of the sub-DAG S$\leftarrow$ F$\rightarrow$E, it is easy to obtain that there are four equivalent orders of the first three variables (S-F-E;E-F-S;F-S-E;F-E-S) that give rise to statistically equivalent staged trees.